-- All public buyers should verify whether they have concluded any public contract above the EU public procurement thresholds. - For these contracts public buyers should: - o consider the possibility of Russian involvement in the sense of Article 5k(1) - o check if the scope of contracts with Russian involvement is in principle covered by the sanctions (probably they are) - In order to ensure that there is no Russian involvement in the contract, the public buyer may request a statement by the contractor along the following lines:
+- All public buyers should verify whether they have concluded any public contract above the EU public procurement thresholds. - For these contracts public buyers should: - \circ consider the possibility of Russian involvement in the sense of Article 5k(1) - check if the scope of contracts with Russian involvement is in principle covered by the sanctions (probably they are) - In order to ensure that there is no Russian involvement in the contract, the public buyer may request a statement by the contractor along the following lines:

-I declare under honour that there is no Russian involvement in the contract of the company I represent exceeding the limits set in Article 5k of Council Regulation (EU) No 833/2014 of 31 July 2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, as amended by Council Regulation (EU) No 2022/578 of 8 April 2022.
+I declare under honour that there is no Russian involvement in the contract of the company I represent exceeding the limits set in Article 5k of Council Regulation (EU) No 833/2014 of 31 July 2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine.

 In particular I declare that:

-- (a) the contractor I represent (and none of the companies which are members of our consortium) is not a Russian national, or a natural or legal person, entity or body established in Russia; - (b) the contractor I represent (and none of the companies which are members of our consortium) is not a legal person, entity or body whose proprietary rights are directly or indirectly owned for more than 50 % by an entity referred to in point (a) of this paragraph; - (c) neither I nor the company represent is a natural or legal person, entity or body act on behalf or at the direction of an entity referred to in point (a) or (b) above, - (d) there is no participation of over 10 % of the contract value of subcontractors, suppliers or entities whose capacities the contractor I represent relies on by entities listed in points (a) to (c). - In case of any doubts, public buyers should request additional information, explanation or documents.
+(a) the contractor I represent (and none of the companies which are members of our consortium) is not a Russian national, or a natural or legal person, entity or body established in Russia;

+(b) the contractor I represent (and none of the companies which are members of our consortium) is not a legal person, entity or body whose proprietary rights are directly or indirectly owned for more than 50 % by an entity referred to in point (a) of this paragraph;

+(c) neither I nor the company represent is a natural or legal person, entity or body act on behalf or at the direction of an entity referred to in point (a) or (b) above,

+(d) there is no participation of over 10 % of the contract value of subcontractors, suppliers or entities whose capacities the contractor I represent relies on by entities listed in points (a) to (c).

+• Given the individual financial sanctions also in place, the public buyer may add to the above statement by the contractor the following lines:

+(e) the contractor I represent (and the companies which are members of our consortium or any of their subcontractors) is not a target of EU sanctions, such as those against the persons listed in Annex I to Council Regulation (EU) No $269/2014^{43}$, nor is owned or controlled by listed persons.
+The criterion to be taken into account when assessing whether a legal person or entity is owned by another person or entity is the possession of more than 50% of the proprietary rights of an entity or having majority interest in it44.

+• In case of any doubts, public buyers should request additional information, explanation or documents or conduct additional verifications to ensure the veracity of the statement and information provided by the contractor, such as by checking for adverse (negative) media coverage, and investigating corporate structures e.g. via beneficial ownership registers.